 What’s more, in a post-pandemic world, they can help you satisfy the need or desire for people to do their work and run their businesses remotely.

-Our advice is to start slowly.
+We would suggest that you start slowly.
 Many of these tools have free trial options, so try a few out and see which ones work for you.
-Also, ask for feedback from your team and even your clients and partners about which ones they like or don’t like working with.
-Then, once you’ve identified a handful, you can start to scale them up.
+Also, ask for feedback from your team, clients, and partners about which ones they like or don’t like working with.
+Then, once you’ve identified a handful, you can scale them up.

 Why Rewind for Small Business Data Backup and Recovery?

-As we outlined in our final point, having a data recovery app is vital.
-Rewind is trusted by over 100,000 organizations across the globe and our solution was designed with small business owners in mind.
+Our final point outlined that having a data recovery app is vital.
+Over 100,000 organizations across the globe trust rewind and our solution was designed with small business owners in mind.

-To learn more about how we’ve helped small businesses like yours put their data backup and recovery worries to rest, take a read through some of our customer success stories.
+Read through some of our customer success stories to learn how we’ve helped small businesses like yours put their data backup and recovery worries to rest.

-If an all-encompassing, set-it-and-forget-it backup solution appeals to you, get in touch at email@example.com to learn how we can help.
+If an all-encompassing, set-it-and-forget-it backup solution would work for you, please contact [email protected] to learn how we can help.